 FSGLI is a rider to SGLI that provides life insurance coverage for a service member’s spouse and dependent children while the member is insured under the SGLI program.

 - Civilian spouses are automatically signed up and the premium is automatically deducted from the service member’s pay, except in the case of service members married to service members on or after Jan.
 2, 2013, who are required to fill out appropriate forms to opt into the program.

 - This coverage provides up to a maximum of $100,000 of insurance coverage for a spouse, not to exceed the amount of SGLI coverage the insured member has in force.

 - FSGLI also provides $10,000 for dependent children.

 - The service member is the only beneficiary of the FSGLI policy.

 Financial counseling services are offered to beneficiaries of SGLI, FSGLI and TSGLI.

-- This cost-free service is offered by Financial Point on behalf of Veterans Affairs.
+- This free service is offered by Financial Point on behalf of the Department of Veterans Affairs.

 - Financial Point provides beneficiaries with valuable personalized financial information and expert consultation to ensure they have the tools necessary to manage their finances effectively.
 Consultants will not try to sell anything but merely provide financial advice.